EC-Earth/cmor-metadata-fixer/README.md

 Datasets in the CMIP6 directory that cannot be mapped to CMIP6Plus datasets will be left untouched.
 In case a CMIP6Plus unregistered model or unregistered experiment is encountered, datasets will be excluded.
 The ``-s`` switch model option can replace your (CMIP6) model name with a CMIP6Plus registered model name, but this is of course in general not likely a correct situation.

+In case the ``-f`` fast mode option is used, which is about 10% faster, one needs to specify a config file which includes the correct CMIP6Plus attributes:
+- license
+- institution
+- source
+- title
+for your situation.
+For the ``EC-Earth3-ESM-1`` case the ``convert-ecearth-for-fast-mode.cfg`` file can be used.